Powercube7/FNAF-World/README.md

 2) AutoFight: This module picks a random fighting option when they show up

 # Installation instructions
-- Install the required dependencies
+- Install the required dependencies (pip install -r requirements.txt)
 - Use the grinder.py file to use the program

 # Goals